GerrySant/multimodalhugs/docs/data/dataconfigs/BilingualImage2textMTDataConfig.md

 **BilingualImage2textMTDataConfig: Configuration for Bilingual Image-to-Text Machine Translation datasets.**

-This configuration class extends `MultimodalMTDataConfig` to support datasets where the source input is an **image representation of text**, rather than raw text.
+This configuration class extends `MultimodalMTDataConfig` to support datasets where the signal input is an **image representation of text**, rather than raw text.
 It includes additional parameters for font selection and image generation mode.</p>

 <h2>Configuration Fields for BilingualImage2textMTDataConfig</h2>